KarolSliwka/KarolSliwka/README.md

 ## I'm a Junior Developer, passionate about coding.
   - [Code Institute ](https://codeinstitute.net) [Diploma in Software Developement with First Class Honours](https://www.credential.net/901c6961-2d3d-4033-b765-a916ba8ac08f#gs.ee2ytg) - Many thanks to the course leaders and my mentor, [Simon Daehlin](https://uk.linkedin.com/in/simendaehlin).
 Thanks to these wonderful people, I gained a lot of knowledge in programming.
 You are amazing!
-  - Currently working as Business Data Analyst at T.L.X.
-Electrical
+  - Currently working as Operations Project Coordinator at [Flex]:https://www.flex.com

 ### Freelance
   - I'm open for remote working on various projects to gain more development skills